In this section

 - Ultrasound (Also called sonography) - a diagnostic imaging technique which uses high-frequency sound waves and a computer to create images of blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as they function, and to assess blood flow through various vessels.

-- Bone marrow aspiration/biopsy - a procedure that involves a small amount of bone marrow fluid and tissue to be taken, usually from part of the hip bones, to further examine the number, size and maturity of blood cells and/or abnormal cells.
+- Bone marrow aspiration/biopsy - a procedure that involves a small amount of bone marrow fluid and tissue to be taken, usually from the hip bones, to further examine the number, size and maturity of blood cells and look under a microscope for cancer cells.

-- Lumbar puncture/spinal tap - a special needle is placed into the lower back, into the spinal canal.
-This is the area around the spinal cord.
+- Lumbar puncture/spinal tap - cerebral spinal fluid (CSF) is the fluid that bathes your child's brain and spinal cord.
+A special needle is placed into the lower back, into the spinal canal.
 The pressure in the spinal canal and brain can then be measured.
-A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing to determine if there is an infection or other problems.
-CSF is the fluid that bathes your child's brain and spinal cord.
+A small amount of CSF is then removed and examined under a microscope for evidence of cancer cells. .

-Diagnosis involves staging and classifying the tumor, which is important in determining treatment options.
+Diagnosis involves staging and classifying the tumor, which is important in determining the risk group and treatment options.
+Advances in the molecular changes in the tumor are becoming more important in this process.

-- Stage I - tumors involving the area near the eye, the head, neck, and genitourinary tract (except the prostate and bladder).
+- Stage 1 - tumors involving the area near the eye, the head and neck (except around the lining of the brain), and genitourinary tract (except the prostate and bladder).
 The tumor is localized, meaning the tumor has not spread to other areas of the body.
+Local lymph nodes can in some cases still be Stage 1.

-- Stage II - small, localized tumors less than 5 cm in any site not in stage I. There are no tumor cells in the surrounding lymph nodes.
+- Stage 2 - small, localized tumors less than 5 cm in any site not in Stage 1.
+There are no tumor cells in the surrounding lymph nodes.

-- Stage III - localized tumor at any site not included in stage I that is larger than 5 cm and/or has spread to surrounding lymph nodes.
+- Stage 3 - localized tumor at any site not included in Stage 1 that is larger than 5 cm and/or has spread to surrounding lymph nodes.

-- Stage IV - disease that has spread to other areas of the body at the time of diagnosis.
+- Stage 4 - disease that has spread to other areas of the body at the time of diagnosis.

 Treatment for rhabdomyosarcoma